marty1885/landlock-unveil/README.md

 OpenBSD [unveil(2)][unveil] like function on Linux using [Landlock][landlock] (starting from Linux >= 5.13).
 Rewritten largely based on [gonack's landlockjail][landlockjail]

-**Important:** This is experimental software.
-DO NOT depend on it for security.

 ## Documentation

-See OpenBSD unveil(2) for details.
-Like unveil(2), llunveil(2) allows a process to submit a set of paths and permissions that it is allowed to access, then deny access to all files and directories that it didn't submit later.
+See OpenBSD [unveil(2)][unveil] documentation for details.
+Like unveil(2), llunveil allows a process to submit a set of paths and permissions that it is allowed to access, then deny access to all files and directories that it didn't submit later.

+The API is simple. `unveil` is a function that takes two arguments: a path and a permission string.
+The permission string is a set of characters that represent the allowed operations on the path.
+The following characters are allowed:

+* `r` - Makes the path available for read operations
+* `w` - Makes the path available for write operations
+* `x` - Makes the path available for execute operations
+* `c` - Allows creation or deletion at or under the path

+Then, to activate the restrictions, call `unveil(NULL, NULL)`.
+After that, the process will only be able to access the paths that were unveiled.

 The API of `llunveil` is like `unveil`.
-But with a major difference.
+But with a few differences:

-* Filesystem protection is activated upon calling `unveil(NULL, NULL)`
+* Filesystem protection is activated and committed upon calling `unveil(NULL, NULL)`
+* Non-existing files cannot be unveiled.
+This is a limitation of Landlock.

 Instead of activating upon calling the unveil function.
 Protections have to be commited in llunveil for them to take effect.
 For example: